 Figure 9-bc1 - EBCS Parameters element format[CID 1087]

 The format of the EBCS Parameters element is shown in Figure 9-bc1 (EBCS Parameters element format).

 The Element ID, Length, and Element ID Extension fields are defined in 9.4.2.1 (General).

-The format of the Control field is defined in Figure 9-bc3 (Control field format).